Major Geomagnetic Storm Hits Northern US: Here's What To Know

 Auroras -- both Northern and Southern Lights -- could develop as a result of the geomagnetic storm, according to earth.com.

-In New York, Gov. Kathy Hochul said, "While there have been no reported disruptions to the electrical grid or radio communication, state personnel are actively monitoring and coordinating with industry stakeholders and the federal government.”
+In New York, Gov. Kathy Hochul said in a statement: "While there have been no reported disruptions to the electrical grid or radio communication, state personnel are actively monitoring and coordinating with industry stakeholders and the federal government.”

+The event is expected to last until the early morning hours of Sunday, March 25.

 Check back to Daily Voice for updates.